gjinhung/AA_First_Project/backend/README.md

     }
     ```

-### Add an Image to a Group based on the Group's id
+### Add an Image to a Pokemon based on the pokemon's id

 Create and return a new image for a group specified by id.